necronux/.github/README.md

 # .github

-Default community health files for repos in necronux org.
+Default community health files for repos in the necronux org.

 If you're seeing this readme in your project, your project is configured wrong.